Introducing new opportunities for aspiring, beginning, and established women farmers!

 Are you a woman who has been farming in Iowa or Nebraska for 10 years or less?
 Our intensive business planning course is available free of charge.
 Learn from experts at a series of workshops, and work on a business plan to help your farm business grow and succeed.

 Aspiring Women Farmers can participate in on-farm mentorships, working closely with successful women farmers to learn the ropes.
-Download the aspiring farmer on-farm mentorship application here.
+More information is available here.